- Our customers have been hired by : *Foot Note

 Bachelor of Arts Theatre and Performance

-There are a few formats you can choose from, but two are the most obvious choice – the reverse-chronological CV and the skills-based CV.
+There are two common CV formats to consider: the reverse-chronological CV and the skills-based CV.

-• Send your CV as a PDF or Word document unless instructed otherwise.
+- Save and send your document as a PDF or Word file unless otherwise stated.

 What contact details should I include in my actor CV